About

 Images:

-GUEST LECTURES
+TALKS & GUEST LECTURES

-FASHION INSTITUTE OF TECHNOLOGY Surface Design Department
+FASHION INSTITUTE OF TECHNOLOGY: Surface Design Department

-ST. JOHN’S UNIVERSITY Fashion Studies Department
+Fashion Studies Department

 Images: